 Posterior Vitreous Detachment

-The vitreous -- a gel-like substance that fills the center of the eye and gives it its shape -- attaches to the retina.
-Over time, the vitreous shrinks and begins to detach in places from the retina, a condition called posterior vitreous detachment, or PVD.
-The vitreous pulls on the retina as it detaches, stimulating the nerves and causing light flashes.
+The vitreous is a gel-like substance that fills the back portion of the eye.
+Tiny fibers loosely attach the vitreous to the retina.
+As you age, the vitreous shrinks and can partially or completely detach from the retina, a condition called posterior vitreous detachment (PVD).
+The shrinking vitreous can pull on the retina as it detaches, stimulating the nerves and causing light flashes.
 PVD is the most common cause of the sudden appearance of eye light flashes, occurring in roughly 50 percent of people with the condition.
 Floaters also occur frequently with PVD.

 Despite the rather scary name, PVD is a common age-related eye change that typically develops after age 60.
 People who are nearsighted have an increased risk for the condition.
 Vision loss rarely occurs with PVD and the light flashes usually disappear within 1 to 3 months.
 However, an eye exam is needed to check for complications, such as vitreous bleeding or a retinal tear.